 You can change to who you want to be.
 Communicate your boundaries with others, and if they don’t like it, it’s not your problem.

-A narcissist puts themselves first and destroys others, you put yourself first to give the best of yourself to others, boundaries are personal to you, learning the behaviour you will and will not accept from other people, it’s not selfish to take care of you first, you’re not doing it to manipulate others, your doing it to find the right people who will walk with you, and eliminate toxic people who just want to take you down.
+A narcissist puts themselves first and destroys others.
+You put yourself first to give the best of yourself to others, boundaries are personal to you.
+Learning the behaviour, you will and will not accept from other people.
+It’s not selfish to take care of you first.
+You’re not doing it to manipulate others.
+You are doing it to find the right people who will walk with you, and eliminate toxic people who just want to take you down.

 So, one example is, if someone always borrows money, never pays you back and you don’t mind, are honest and open, let them have some money if you don’t mind.

 If someone always borrows money, never pays you back, yet they will lend you money, let them have some money.